The Ritz Dance Performance, June 1978

 |

-public minutes of hell.
-As we crawled off the floor in shame, I remember the quiet crowd
+with shame.
+As we crawled off the floor in

 separating to let us pass as if we had leprosy.
 Their